ipld/ipld/glossary.md

 Sometimes we refer to the serialized data from one [Data Model](#data-model) tree (i.e., not including crossing any [links](#link)) as forming a block "[block](#block)".

+#### Content Addressing

+"Content addressability" refers to the ability to refer to content by a trustless identifier.

+Rather than referring to content by an imprecise name or a location-oriented concept like URL, content addressable systems refer to content by a cryptographic hash of the content itself.
+This allows complete decentralization of the content, as the identifier does not specify the retrieval method nor locations, and does provides a secure way to verify the content (regardless of wherever it may be found from).

 #### DAG

 DAG is short for **D**irected **A**cyclic **G**raph.